mmistakes/minimal-mistakes/_portfolio/4-glonass-sdr.md

   * \\(L_1 = 1602 + K * 0.5625\\) MHz
   * \\(L_2 = 1246 + K * 0.4375\\) MHz

   Where K = \\([-7;6]\\) is the channel number.
 In the L1 band, two signals are transmitted: a standard precision and an obfuscated high precision signal.
-The FDMA system allows the satellites to send same PRN code using the BPSK modulation.
+The FDMA system allows the satellites to send the same PRN code using the BPSK modulation.
 The below picture shows the spectra of GLONASS signals in L1.

 <figure class="align-center">
   <img src="/assets/images/GLONASS_Sig_Plan_Fig_2.png">